prakashlab/codex-analysis-pipeline/README.md

 - `requirements_analyze.txt`: requirements for operation, install using `pip install -r requirements_analyze.txt`
 - `analyzer.py`: measure the size and average brightness of each cell in each channel and save as a csv.
 Shift registration and segmentation must be run on the data first before running this step.

+#### view cells

+- `cell_crop.py`: Once the cells are identified, load the CSV, find a certain number of each cell and save them as images.

 ### Usage Guide

 #### preliminary initialization